Tilt Table Test

-We will ask you how you feel throughout the test.
-You may not have any symptoms, or you may have pre-syncope symptoms (premonitory symptoms).
-These can include, but are not limited to, feeling light-headed, dizzy, nauseous, palpitations (fluttering in the chest) and blurred vision.
+A provider will ask you how you feel throughout the test.
+You may not have any symptoms, or you may have pre-syncope symptoms.
+These can include, but aren’t limited to, feeling:

-The purpose of the test is not to make you faint, although you may, depending on how you respond to the test.
+The purpose of the test isn’t to make you faint.
+However, you may faint, depending on how you respond to the test.

-It is important to tell the staff how you feel throughout the test.
-We will ask you to rate your symptoms on a scale of 1 to 10 (10 is the most severe).
-Your symptoms, along with the information we collect during the test, help your doctor figure out what is causing your syncope.
+It’s important to tell a provider how you feel throughout your test.
+They may ask you to rate your symptoms on a scale of 1 to 10, with 10 being the most severe.
+Your symptoms, along with the information providers collect during the test, help them figure out what’s making you faint.

-Please tell us if you feel like you cannot continue the test because of symptoms you have.
-We will stop the test if absolutely necessary.
-But, if we feel you can safely continue the test, we will encourage you to so we can get the most complete results possible.
+Tell a provider if you feel like you can’t continue the test because of symptoms you have.
+They can stop the test if they have to.
+But, if they feel you can safely continue the test, they’ll encourage you to so they can get the most complete results possible.

-After the test is finished, the table will be lowered to a flat position.
-You will stay on the table for 5 to 10 minutes as you lay flat so we can make sure you're ok and measure your blood pressure, heart rate, heart rhythm, and record ECGs.
+After your tilt table test, a provider will lower the table to a flat position.
+You’ll stay on the table for 5 to 10 minutes as you lie flat.
+This allows providers to make sure you're OK and measure your blood pressure, heart rate and heart rhythm.

-If the tilt test is the last test of the day, we will remove your IV.
-If you are scheduled for other tests that require an IV, we may leave it in place.
-The IV will be removed after your final test.
+If the tilt test is the last test of the day, a provider will remove your IV.
+If you have other tests that day that require an IV, they may leave your IV in place.
+Another provider will remove your IV after your final test.

 Results and Follow-Up